EmbedJournal/embedjournal/_posts/2013-08-17-interface-4x4-matrix-keypad-with-microcontroller.md

 #### Step 3:

-Once the column corresponding to the key pressedA is located, the next thing that the software has to do is to start writing logic 1's to the rows sequentially (one after the other) and check if C2 become high.
-The logic is that if a button in that row was pressed, then the value written to that row will be reflected in determined column (C2) as they are short circuited.A Note: color of the lines indicate the logic values they return.
+Once the column corresponding to the key pressed is located, the next thing that the software has to do is to start writing logic 1's to the rows sequentially (one after the other) and check if C2 becomes high.
+The logic is that if a button in that row was pressed, then the value written to that row will be reflected in the corresponding column (C2) as they are short circuited.
+Note: color of the lines indicate the logic values they return.

 <img class="aligncenter size-full wp-image-1769" src="/images/posts/2013/08/step-4.png" alt="step 4" width="383" height="350" srcset="/images/posts/2013/08/step-4.png 383w, /images/posts/2013/08/step-4-300x274.png 300w" sizes="(max-width: 383px) 100vw, 383px" />

 #### Step 4:

-The procedure is followed till C2 goes high with logic high is written to a row.
+The procedure is followed till C2 goes high when logic high is written to a row.
 In this case, a logic high to the second row will be reflected in the second column.

 Note: color of the lines indicate the logic values they return.

 <img class="aligncenter size-full wp-image-1770" src="/images/posts/2013/08/Step-5.png" alt="Step 5" width="383" height="361" srcset="/images/posts/2013/08/Step-5.png 383w, /images/posts/2013/08/Step-5-300x283.png 300w" sizes="(max-width: 383px) 100vw, 383px" />

-We already know the key press happened at column 2.
+We already know that the key press happened at column 2.
 Now we have detected that the key is in row 2.
 So, the position of the key in the matrix is (2,2)

-Once this is detected, its up to us to name it or provide it with a task in the event of the key press.
+Once this is detected, its up to us to name it or provide it with a task on the event of the key press.

 ### Implementation with C